iAmMrinal0/wpstore-reddit-bot/README.md

 After commenting, the ID of the parent comment is stored in `comments.txt` so as not to comment again.

 ## To Do
-1. Split the apps for better understanding of similar apps in case of no exact match found.
+1. Add message if app not found and also link to search in store if results aren't what was expected.
-2. Add logging and infinite run.
+2. Add logging.

 ### License
  See the [LICENSE](LICENSE) file for license rights and limitations (MIT)